matihaw/AndroidAppRefrigerator/README.md

 ## API
-	In rep ther is an api package which must be placet on java application server.
+	In rep ther is an api package which must be placet on java application server. in 'connection' variable data must be replacet with parameters to connect to MYSQL database

 ## Sponsored by